On the analog category of finite groups: Introduction

 \subsection{Conventions}

-We use the following non-standard notational convention for topological simplices: We work in Steenrod's convenient category of topological spaces \cite{Steenrod:CCTS}---see \cite[Appendix A]{KnudsenWeinberger:ACC} for a summary of relevant facts about these spaces.
+We write $\Delta^S$ for the simplex spanned by the set $S$.
+Thus, a point in $\Delta^S$ is a formal sum $\sum_{s\in S} t_ss$, where the \emph{barycentric coordinates} $t_s$ are non-negative numbers summing to $1$, all but finitely many of which vanish.
+In the case $S=\{1,\ldots, n\}$, we make the abbreviation $\Delta^{\{1,\ldots, n\}}=\Delta^{n-1}$; explicitly, this choice amounts to the following slightly non-standard notational convention: We work in Steenrod's convenient category of topological spaces \cite{Steenrod:CCTS}---see \cite[Appendix A]{KnudsenWeinberger:ACC} for a summary of relevant facts about these spaces.
 Topological spaces are implicitly convenient, as are limits, including products, and mapping spaces.
 Convenient colimits, when they exist, are the same as ordinary colimits.
 The adjective ``compact'' refers to the definition in terms of open covers.
 We write $BG$ for the classifying space of the (discrete) group $G$, i.e., the geometric realization of its nerve.
-We write $EG$ for the universal cover of $BG$ and $X^{hG}=\Map^G(EG, X)$ for the space of homotopy fixed points of the $G$-space $X$.
+We write $EG$ for the universal cover of $BG$ and $X^{hG}=\Map^G(EG, X)$ for the space of homotopy fixed points of the $G$-space $X$, where $\mathrm{Map}^G$ denotes the space of $G$-equivariant maps.